pedro-nunez/latex-templates/README.md

 ### General remarks about the preamble

 - Tries to minimize packages included by default, but still including a "bare-minimum" amount of packages for functionality and appearance reasons.
-All those packages are listed and explained below.
+Since the "bare-minimum" is a bit subjective, especially when it comes to appearance, all those packages are listed and explained below.
 - Doesn't contain personal macros by default.
 - Does contain author and title information by default.
 - Besides the packages, there are a couple appearance-related commands, which are also listed and explained below.